 Presenter Cat Hartmann is a professional actress and performer in the Valley and brings her industry insider expertise – both in front of, and behind, the camera – to the classroom.
 She is an instructor in Film and Media Studies at Arizona State University, where she received her Master of Advanced Study degree in American Media and Popular Culture.
 She is also a Faculty Affiliate in ASU’s Center for Film, Media and Popular Culture, where she explores the dynamics between mass media and cultural influence.

 Presented in conjunction with ASU’s Center for Film, Media and Popular Culture and the Arizona State University Foundation.
-Admission to this program is free to ASU students with I.D.
+Admission to this program is free to ASU students with I.D. and to museum members; otherwise included in standard museum admission.
 Seating is available on a first-come, first-served basis.